wavestoweather/data_download_selz_etal_2022/README.md

 Alternatively, the data can be read with the python-package `enstools`, which includes the necessary HDF5-plugins.
 This is also open-source and available at:
 - https://github.com/wavestoweather/enstools

-In case of problems or questions please contact forschungsdaten@uni-mainz.de.
+In case of problems or questions please contact forschungsdaten@uni-mainz.de or tobias.selz@lmu.de.